wywin/Rubustat/README.md

 ***NOTE*** I am not a designer, and this UI was primarily for my dad / his phone.
 Small screens + aging eyes means ***BIG NUMBERS!***

+##Contact

+I would LOVE if you [threw me an email](mailto:rubustatcontact@wyattwinters.com) if you decide to use any of this code for your own RPi-based thermostat.
+It doesn't have to be long or involved, but knowing my work is used outside of my house would be great!

+##Pictures!

+There's a picture of my hardware, and screenshots of the UI on desktop and mobile browsers over on [my blog](http://wyattwinters.com/rubustat-the-raspberry-pi-thermostat.html).

+##Hardware

+*Raspberry Pi (A or B should work)
+*Some way to hook up the GPIO pins to the thermostat hookups in your wall (I used this [nice pre-made board](http://makeatronics.blogspot.com/2013/06/24v-ac-solid-state-relay-board.html) explicitly for this purpose!)
+**If using the board above, you should also get everything off the [parts list](https://docs.google.com/spreadsheet/ccc?key=0AtDuE3f5Cnm7dEU3MWFEeTU0RnZyTUNfVUxrX1FVdXc&usp=sharing)(Google Docs, which now requires an account?)
+*A temperature sensor.
+This was written with the [DS18B20](https://www.adafruit.com/products/374), but it should be pretty easy to code up your own function for your specific sensor your have on hand
+*Some way to hook your RPi up to your network.
+This project is infinitely more helpful when you can access the web interface.

 ##Dependencies
 * RPi.GPIO (you probably already have it installed on your Pi)
 * Flask (sudo apt-get install python-flask on Ubuntu, Debian, Raspbian, and likely other apt based distros)